solvedem/Convex_Hull/README.md

 Inpired by M. de Berg, M. van Krevald, M. Overmars, & O. Schwarzkopf's Computational Geometry - Algorithms and Applications

-In simple terms, this function checks combinations of three consecutive points and tests whether those points make a right turn.
+This function checks combinations of three consecutive points and tests whether those points make a right turn.
 If not, the middle one is not part of the hull. (de Berg)

 Pseudocode (de Berg)